AkhilK004/AkhilK004/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently a student in ABV-IIITM Gwalior
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning about web technologies
 - 👯 I’m looking to collaborate on projects related to web development
-- 🤔 I’m looking for help with
-- 💬 Ask me about :
+- Lifelong learner | Tech enthusiast | Open to opportunities

 - 📫 How to reach me: sonkarrishu1526@gmail.com
 - ⚡ Fun fact: ...